BenthamChang/Questionnaire-Analysis/README.md

 ## Business Goal

-Provide suggestions to NTHU's library based on the feedback from readers.
+Provide suggestions to NTHU library based on the feedback from readers.

 ## Analysis